-Graduate study in marine science is offered in the areas of marine biology/ecology, marine chemistry, and marine geology.
+Graduate study in marine science is offered in the areas of fish physiology/ecology, ecosystems dynamics, and biogeochemistry.
 Each of these broad core areas includes specialized topics.
 Further information is available from the graduate adviser.

 The student's undergraduate training should include twenty-four semester hours in one of the life or physical sciences.
 At least twelve of these hours must be in upper-division work.
 Adequate preparation in mathematics is expected of all students.

-For the Master of Arts degree, students must complete at least thirty semester hours of acceptable graduate work in marine science and related natural sciences, including Marine Science 698.
-Each student must complete at least three of the four core courses listed below.
+For the master's degree, students must complete at least thirty semester hours of acceptable graduate work in marine science and related natural sciences, including Marine Science 698.
+Each student must complete the three core courses listed below.
 Six to nine hours of graduate credit in the natural sciences, outside of the area of specialization selected by the student, make up the minor or supporting area.
-These may include courses from the other three core areas of marine science.
+These may include courses from the other core areas of marine science.

-Further information on graduate work and on available fellowships and assistantships may be found in departmental brochures and by consultation with the graduate adviser.
+Further information on graduate work and on available fellowships and assistantships may be found here and by consultation with the graduate adviser.